zoontek/react-native-localize/README.md

 ### uses24HourClock()

-Returns `true` if the user prefers 24h clock format, `false` if he prefers 12h clock format.
+Returns `true` if the user prefers 24h clock format, `false` if they prefer 12h clock format.

 #### Method type